BladesAndEdges/OpenGL-Project/README.md

 # OpenGL-Project

-This is my current and on-going project.
-It is meant to be a playground for me to test and improve my Graphics programming skills.
+I completed this project shortly after I graduated in 2020.
+It was used to get a better understanding of Graphics programming.

 ![](OpenGLProject/Screenshots/FullScreen.png)
 ![](OpenGLProject/Screenshots/CascadeDebug.png)